Are Alabama Vital Records Open to the Public?

 - The name of the hospital of birth (for births outside "home")

 Alabama vital records office accepts both in-person and by-mail requests for birth certificates.
 For a mail-in request, record seekers must download and complete the Mail-In Application (also available in Spanish).
 A completed mail-in application, identification requirements, and appropriate fee can be sent to the ADPH to obtain a replacement birth certificate.
 For an in-person request, eligible persons can visit any county health department in Alabama to request a certified birth certificate.
-The Alabama vital records office website provides a helpful online resource containing the addresses of all county health departments and a reference map record seekers can use.
+The Alabama Vital Records Office website provides a helpful online resource containing the addresses of all county health departments and a reference map record seekers can use.

 Are Alabama Death Records Open to the Public?